Exporting fast fashion to Europe

 For more information, see our study on buyer requirements for apparel.

 The field of competition in fast fashion in Europe is comparable to that of the overall apparel market.
 However, competition is fiercer as there are more competitors targeting this group.
-See our study about competition in apparel for a general overview.
-Refer also to our 10 tips for doing business with European buyers.
+Refer to our 10 tips for doing business with European buyers.

 In general, apparel retailers make up the most commonly used channel for apparel sales in Europe.
 This channel accounts for 40% to 60% of distribution in most European countries.
 Some retailers appeal more to young consumers while others target older demographics.